 So, if you want to ensure that your eggs are coming from humanely-raised chickens, and will pack the nutrient-rich protein punch your body craves, then keep up with USDA info, and ask questions.

-Knowing your breakfast eggs came from a happy hen makes the morning all the more sunny.
+Knowing your breakfast eggs came from a happy hen makes the morning all the sunnier.